Court Determines Janusz Korczak’s Date of Death

 small, Court Determines Janusz Korczak’s Date of Death, Janusz Korczak, photo: National Digital Archives, korczak janusz portret nac_6189911.jpg

-Janusz Korczak died on 7th August 1942 in Treblinka extermination camp, the District Court of Lublin has concluded.
-Establishing the date was necessary to determine how long Korczak’s works will remain protected by copyright laws.
+In March 2015, the District Court of Lublin concluded that Janusz Korczak died on 7th August 1942 in the Treblinka extermination camp.
+Establishing the date was necessary in order to determine how long Korczak’s works remained protected by copyright laws.

 The court overruled the decision from 1954 which determined Janusz Korczak’s death to be 9th May 1946.
 This date – a year after the end of WW2 – was appointed by the courts as the date of death if it was impossible to determine the actual date of one’s death during the war.
 The Modern Poland Foundation's suggestion to establish Korczak’s date of death as August 1942 was taken into consideration by the court.

 Józef Hen on Korczak's 'Mały Przegląd' – Video

 The judicial proceeding determined that Janusz Korczak was led out from an orphanage along with its wards on either 5th or 6th August 1942, then forced into a railway car and transported to the Nazi Treblinka death camp.
 The court decided that the most likely day of Korczak’s death is the following day, 7th August.
 Prisoners were directed to the gas chambers straight away, and there wasn’t a chance that Korczak managed to escape the fate of the thousands of people murdered in the camp.

 The decision was also based on research related to Korczak’s life and death, documented after 1954, as well as on evidence regarding Korczak’s arrest and transport to the extermination camp.
 It was proven that Janusz Korczak’s death took place at a different time than the 1954 court determined, and dating his death to 9th May 1946 is ‘a distortion of historical reality’.